signal86/alchemylangOld/README.md

 # Components
-Alchemy provides a base of components,
+Alchemy provides a base of components which has a constantly expanding base library based on the standard HTML architecture.
 **Component Name**
 *